rezafotohi/FedAnilPlusPlus/README.md

 <p align="justify"> <b>-pow 0</b>: The argument of <b>-pow</b> specifies the proof-of-work difficulty.
 When using 0, FedAnil++ runs with FedAnil++-PoS consensus to select the winning miner. </p>

-<b>-ko 5</b>: This argument means an enterprise is blacklisted after it is identified as malicious after 6 consecutive rounds as a worker.
+<b>-ko 5</b>: This argument means an enterprise is blacklisted after it is identified as malicious after six consecutive rounds as a worker.

 <b>-nm 3</b>: Exactly 3 enterprises will be malicious nodes.

 <p align="justify"> <b>-vh 0.08</b>: Validator-threshold is set to 0.08 for all communication rounds.
-This value may be adaptively learned by validators in a future version. </p>
+Validators may adaptively learn this value in a future version. </p>

 <p align="justify"> <b>-cs 0</b>: As the simulation does not include mechanisms to disturb the digital signature of the transactions, this argument turns off signature checking to speed up the execution. </p>